 Let’s hear it for SIM cards—the strongest physical link between a telecom service provider and its customers, allowing those providers to (physically) tie a user’s identity to the SIM card being issued.

 First, thanks to the rise of remote onboarding processes used by banks, insurers, and healthcare providers (to name a few), customers are getting hooked on all-digital processes and becoming increasingly reluctant to visit brick-and-mortar stores.
-More and more, service providers who won’t offer a remote onboarding experience risk losing potential customers to the providers who will—especially younger, digital-native customers.
+More and more, service providers who won’t offer a remote onboarding and digital identity verification experience risk losing potential customers to the providers who will—especially younger, digital-native customers.